 Scripps seeks a named gift of $4 million to begin construction of a new dance center and studio space.
 The total projected building cost is approximately $8 million.
 Thanks to the generous support from trustee Nancy Katayama ’77 and other alumnae, families, and friends, we are halfway to our goal.

-To make a gift to dance or our other campaign priorities, contact our Major Gifts team at (909) 607-8028 or visit our giving site.
+To make a gift to dance or our other campaign priorities, contact our Major Gifts team at (909) 607-8028 or click here to give and select Other > Dance.